Famed as a Gateway to Exmoor, Minehead has long attracted visitors to its coastal location.

 Things to Do

-Blenheim Gardens can be found just off the main town centre, enjoy the beautiful 6-acre landscaped gardens, find shade under a leafy tree and enjoy the traquility.
+Blenheim Gardens can be found just off the main town centre, enjoy the beautiful 6-acre landscaped gardens, soak up the beautiful colours of the season, and enjoy the traquility.

 Minehead has a sweeping sandy beach with small areas of pebbles and shingle.
 The bay ends in Minehead harbour with its high harbour wall.
 A promenade and sea wall runs along the full length of the beach.